agerada/faLearn/cran-comments.md

 This warning remains when wrapping in /dontrun{} and even when example removed altogether.

+We checked 0 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages

 ## Resubmission

 Only change is removal of space from doi entry in description.